 Even if only because he made it possible for us to call and talk to our loved ones at home with ease, we ought to salute that singular achievement!

-Those of us that make it our business (most especially the analysts among us) to inform should be circumspect in getting our facts and figures right.
+Dear reader, please try and understand my rage when I read these jeun-jeun (chopchop) analysts having their verbal diarrheas.
+Of course, we are all entitled to our opinions, however ludicrous.
+But those of us who make it our business (most especially the analysts among us) to inform should be circumspect in getting our facts and figures right.
 The onus is upon us to be disciplined enough not to allow our emotions and personal grudges to becloud our sense of judgment and objectivity.
 We owe it to posterity to strive to set the records straights as others might be tempted to use our pieces as sources for their research.
 That’s my plea!

 Given the vituperation directed against the person of Chief Obasanjo, I think mayhap Nigerians deserve the type of otiose leadership they have been getting over the years.
 Most of the so-called Nigerian analysts I read are too myopic.
 Most of them apparently cannot see or reason beyond their nose.
 This makes me wonder why they choose to become disseminators of information rather than fiction writers!